My First Sound Collage: Escape Mechanism

 ...Sometimes it's a struggle.
 There was a learning curve, for instance, that nearly laid me out, but instead of just going back to more of the same, I spent some time figuring out WHY the original followup failed.

-The first KBHR attempt was scrapped, and the third one’s linked to from the main collection (a personal fave), but it’s the second version I’m talking about, here.
+The first KBHR attempt was scrapped, and the third one’s linked to from the main collection (a personal fave), but it’s the second version which turned out to be a learning experience.
 It was hours long, and I never quite got it to work…

 I can say that confidently, because it's my own work, and there's no one to argue.
 But people loved the Fever mix, a LOT.
 I'd never gotten so much great feedback.
 It's more or less why this website exists.
 The first thing up was that audio.

 I put it there, so I could share it with a radio group, online.
 Some folks I thought might get a kick out of it.
-And I knew I'd put the zine here, when it was ready.
+And I thought I'd put the zine here, when it was ready.
 But who knew when that would be. ...Or knows, still.
-It IS ready, actually, but I've got some publishing basics to learn first.
-Content's finished.

-Anyway, the Fever mix is good.
-Even I could hear that.
-I didn't know why, but of course it was.
+Anyway, the Fever mix is good, but I didn't know why.
 So, when I tried to do it again with a show even MORE dear to my heart (Northern Exposure), I assumed it would just magically work again, the way the first one had.
 But, no.

 Classic sophomore slump, I guess.
 So, now I know what that slump is all about, too.
 If you got lucky, and some attention, with your first record, or book or whatever, the question quickly becomes, what made it work?
 What, specifically…